flowx-ai/docs-flowx/docs/platform-deep-dive/core-components/core-extensions/generic-parameters.md

 Generic parameters are variables or settings that are used to control the behavior of a software application or system.
 These parameters are designed to be flexible and adaptable, allowing users to customize the software to their specific needs.

-Through the FLOWX Designer, you can create, edit, import, or export these generic parameters.
+Through the [**FLOWX Designer**](../../../terms/flowx-ai-designer), you can create, edit, import, or export these generic parameters.
 You can also assign the relevant environment(s) to these parameters, ensuring they are applied exactly where they are needed.

 #### Why do you need generic parameters?